 Ranging from the cutesy restyling of old classics right up to high-end specs on slick smartphones to rival Samsung and Google, Nokia has a decent range.
 Its version of Android is close to stock and uncluttered, and it's been pretty good at updating to Oreo on some of them.

-The phones listed here are from 2017, but it launched five (five!) new phones at MWC 2018.
+The phones listed here are mostly from 2017, but it launched five (five!) new phones at MWC 2018.
 Many of those will be available later in the year, and we’ll add them to this countdown once they become available.

-For now, these are the best Nokia phones you can buy today.
+Here are the best Nokia phones you can buy today.

 1. Nokia 8